scripting/blogroll/worknotes.md

+#### 3/16/24; 5:03:00 PM by DW

+Factored feedland-specific code from blogroll and put it into a routine called feedland.

+All calls to feedland will go through this function.

+Very neat, easy to see where the boundary is.

+Use the API routines, don't go behind the API, and we'll endeavor not to break you.

+Still early days here...

+#### 3/16/24; 4:28:33 PM by DW

+It's possible a feed might appear twice in a blogroll, because it might be in two reading lists you subscribed to, for example.

+Not sure how I'm going to deal with this.

 #### 3/15/24; 10:49:15 AM by DW

 Sucked the blogrollMemory feature from the demo app into the package.
 No reason every app should have to recreate this.